Pumping of oil resumes from stricken ship off New Zealand

-WELLINGTON The recovery of fuel oil from a stricken container ship grounded off New Zealand resumed on Thursday as salvage teams worked to minimize the damage in the country's worst environmental disaster in decades.
+WELLINGTON Oct 20 The recovery of fuel oil from a stricken container ship grounded off New Zealand resumed on Thursday as salvage teams worked to minimise the damage in the country's worst environmental disaster in decades.

-The 236-meter (775 feet) ship, which has large cracks down both sides, is mostly wedged on the reef but the stern is moving around.
+The 236-metre (775 feet) ship, which has large cracks down both sides, is mostly wedged on the reef but the stern is moving around.

 "They have sensors on board the vessel now which are saying that it's got about half a degree of rotation and about a degree's lift at the stern," said Bruce Anderson, the salvage adviser for Maritime NZ, the government agency that supervises shipping.